Valuing the environment

 Groups of plants (vegetation communities) develop through growth stages that have distinguishing features, the same way humans do (e.g. juvenile, adolescent, mature).

-Maintaining a diversity of growth stages (juvenile, adolescent, mature and old) in a particular ecosystem or landscape can help to improve ecosystem resilience.
-We can calculate a desired growth stage structure to maximise GMA for an ecosystem, so that a range of species occur.
+Maintaining a diversity of growth stages (juvenile, adolescent, mature and old) in an ecosystem or landscape can help to improve ecosystem resilience.
+We can calculate a desired growth stage structure to maximise GMA for an ecosystem so that a range of species occur.

 Our management approach seeks to balance the need to reduce impacts to life and property and maintain ecosystem resilience.
 We currently use thresholds around the proportion of the landscape below minimum TFI and above maximum TFI that act as triggers in bushfire management planning processes.
 We will use similar thresholds for species diversity (Geometric Mean Abundance) and Habitat/Growth Stages (Vegetation Growth Stage Structure).

-By improving our understanding and ability to model how fire impacts ecosystem resilience, we can find the appropriate balance of fire in the landscape.
+By improving our understanding and ability to model how fire impacts ecosystem resilience, we can find the appropriate balance of fire in the region.

 DELWP is also working with the University of Melbourne to develop tools to integrate measures of ecosystem resilience into bushfire management planning.

-We work closely with communities and local environment groups to gather information about local plants and animals, particularly threatened or rare species.
+We work closely with communities and local environmental groups to gather information about local plants and animals, particularly threatened or rare species.